kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 ## An evolving collaboration model

-**FSM**: Was the existing model always like this, or did it evolve with time - and if so, what would you consider the main changes and the reason behind them?
+**FSM: Was the existing model always like this, or did it evolve with time - and if so, what would you consider the main changes and the reason behind them?**

 **David**: API Machinery has evolved over time both growing and contracting in scope.
 When trying to satisfy client access patterns it’s very easy to add scope both in terms of features and applying